kolibrie/emerald-quest-submission/chapter3/day1/README.md

 - Resources cannot be copied (there can only be one copy at a time) and structs can be copied and have more than one copy in existance at a time.
-- Resources cannot be accidentally deleted or lost and structs can be deleted much more easily.
+- Resources use different syntax for creating, moving, or deleting them (to make sure we handle them properly) and structs are assigned to just like other normal types.
 - Resources can only be created within a contract and structs can be created in contracts, scripts, and transactions.